Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Take a look at this short animation for more information about the team:

-The team will also work with school leaders and headteachers to promote better mental health for everyone as part of the school’s ‘Whole School Approach‘.
+The team work collaboratively with the school’s mental health lead and senior leadership team to raise awareness and promote better mental health for everyone as part of the school’s ‘Whole School and College Approach‘.

-CBT involves the practitioner working with you to focus on your problem and break it down into smaller parts.
-The practitioner will help you develop a toolkit of practical strategies and coping mechanisms so you can deal with difficult situations when they arise.
+CBT involves the EMHP working with the individual to focus on their mental health concern, in particular their thoughts and feelings, and the impact it is having on them.
+The EMHP will work with the young person to develop a toolkit of practical strategies and coping mechanisms to help them deal with difficult situations when they arise.

-It is a talking therapy, based upon the understanding that your thoughts, feelings and physical sensations and actions are interconnected.
-It suggests negative thoughts and feelings can trap you in a negative cycle and helps you to identify ways to break that cycle.
+CBT is a talking therapy, based upon the understanding that thoughts, feelings, physical sensations and actions are interconnected.
+It suggests that negative thoughts and feelings can trap the individual in a cycle and helps to identify ways to break that cycle.

 Below is a list of schools the teams are currently active in.
 We’ll be adding to this list on a regular basis:

-If you are based in a school in which our Mental Health Support Teams in Schools are active, you can speak to a teacher, member of school staff or mental health support lead to find out more about when we are visiting and how you can connect with our team.
+If you are based in a school in which the Mental Health Support Teams in Schools are active, you can speak to a teacher, member of school staff or mental health support lead to find out more about when they are visiting and how you can connect with the team.

-Alternatively, feel free to speak directly to one of our Educational Mental Health Practitioners if you see them around school.
+Alternatively, feel free to speak directly to one of the Educational Mental Health Practitioners if you see them around school.

 Head to our ‘Find Help‘ page where you can find information and contact details for a wide variety of local support services available to you.